 - Hemp itself, of course, contains a large amount of CBD.
-But hemp oil is usually used in the food industry and in the cosmetic therefore it does not contain CBD.
+The food industry usually used hemp oil and in cosmetics; therefore, it does not contain CBD.

-- CBD oil get their hemp.
-But to obtain CBD, flowers, stems, and other parts of the plant are used, but not seeds.
-Various methods are used to extract CBD oil from hemp, for example, carbon dioxide, ethanol.
+- CBD oil gets its hemp.
+But to obtain CBD, flowers, stems, and other plant parts that you can use, but not seeds.
+You can use various methods to extract CBD oil from hemp, for example, carbon dioxide, ethanol.

 Is hemp oil CBD oil?

-- Hemp oil is made from seeds, it contains almost no CBD.
+- Seeds are what makes hemp oil, and it contains almost no CBD.
 And CBD oil is made from flowers, leaves, and stems of hemp, it contains a high concentration of CBD.

 - Hemp oil and CBD oil have different properties and affect the body in different ways.
 Since hemp oil is made from seeds where there is almost no CBD, and CBD oil is from other parts of plants, which leads to different properties of these oils.

-- Hemp oil contains a lot of antioxidants, omega-3 and -6 fatty acids, which positively affect the body, but CBD oil, according to studies, has a positive effect on the relief of chronic pain.
+- Hemp oil contains a lot of antioxidants, omega-6, and omega-3 fatty acids, which positively affect the body.
+Still, CBD oil, according to studies, has a positive effect on the relief of chronic pain.
 So CBD oil copes with the relief function of chronic pain.

-- According to many studies and statistics, it can be assumed that CBD oil works well with relieving anxiety.
+- According to many studies and statistics, you can assume that CBD oil works well with relieving anxiety.
 Hemp oil contains many beneficial substances, but it does not help with anxiety.